 – Avoid abstractions.

-Reporting, writing and editing for cyber media are an art so as a science, where the creative faculty has to submerge with the rational one.
+Reporting, writing and editing for cyber media is an art so as a science, where creative faculty has to submerge with the rational one.
 A proper style, along with the proportional amalgamation of traditional doctrine” the inverted pyramid” and the most recent technique “search engine optimization” could take this media into zenith.
-The trend is already bullish; the only acceleration and proliferation factors are proper style, tools and techniques.